- Line a 9x5x3-inch loaf pan with foil, extending foil over edges of pan. Butter the foil; set pan aside.

 - Immediately spread fudge evenly in the prepared pan.
 While warm, score fudge, into 1- to 1-1/2-inch rounds or squares.
 For rounds, use round cutters.

 - When fudge is firm, use foil to lift it out of pan.
 Cut fudge into rounds or squares.
 If desired, drizzle pieces with melted white chocolate.
-Top with nut pieces dipped in additional melted white chocolate and cooled on waxed-paper lined baking sheet until set.
+Top with nut pieces dipped in additional melted white chocolate and cooled on parchment or waxed-paper lined baking sheet until set.
 Makes about 1-1/4 pounds (32 pieces).

 From the Test Kitchen